naveena-zen/Ocular-Vigilance-System/README.md

 - Data logging and performance analytics
 - Wireless notification integration

 ## License
-This project is developed as part of a college mini project and is intended for academic use only.
+This project is developed as part of a college mini project.